-According to Restaurant Insider, restaurants with seasonal menus see 26% more orders.
+According to Upserve, restaurants with seasonal menus see 26% more orders.
 There is a good reason so many venues are choosing to shake up their offerings a few times a year.

 WHY GO SEASONAL?

 Changing up your food and beverage options gives your regulars a chance to experience something special again – just like the first time they walked through your doors.
 Limited-time offers also create a sense of exclusivity and urgency, driving people to come in more often than they typically would if they just wanted a hit of their favorite dish.

 A seasonal menu also appeals to new guests.
 Something you’re offering in spring could interest an unfamiliar guest more than the winter menu did.
 Or, the possibility of missing the summer special might be the nudge they needed to finally make a reservation.